jharan1/odh-spikes/spikes/RHOAIENG-51769-external-vector-stores/docs/docs.md

 ### Step 2 — Create the `gen-ai-aa-vector-stores` ConfigMap

-Create a ConfigMap named exactly `gen-ai-aa-vector-stores` in the project namespace.
+A cluster or namespace administrator must create a ConfigMap named exactly `gen-ai-aa-vector-stores` in the same project namespace as the Llamastack playground will be installed.
 The ConfigMap has a single data key `config.yaml` with two top-level sections:

-- `providers.vector_io` — connection details for each vector database (never exposed to the frontend)
+- `providers.vector_io` — connection details for each vector database
-- `registered_resources.vector_stores` — one entry per collection or table that AI engineers can select
+- `registered_resources.vector_stores` — one entry per vector store collection or table

 > **Important:** Multiple vector stores can reference the same provider (for example, two separate PGVector tables in the same database).
 Each vector store entry must have a unique `vector_store_id`.